 "The term 'humanities' includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, conditions of national life."

 The Campus Research Board will apply the following criteria in their review of requests for teaching release time through the Humanities Teaching Release Time program:

 Preference will be given to untenured faculty.
-Requests should not be made in the faculty member’s first year at the University unless truly exceptional circumstances exist.
-Requests may be particularly appropriate for faculty in their final year before submission of the tenure dossier when they are completing scholarly work on which their tenure decision will be based.
+Applications should not be made in the faculty member’s first year unless exceptional circumstances exist.
+Applicants choosing to apply in their first year must provide a letter verifying exceptional circumstances from their unit Executive Officer.
+Applications may be particularly appropriate for faculty in their final year before submission of the tenure dossier when they are completing scholarly work on which their tenure decision will be based.

 - Humanities Teaching Release Time should be used for critical moments in the life of the project.
 The Campus Research Board will not normally award teaching release time to an applicant who receives similar released time from another campus unit for the same academic year.

 - Humanities Teaching Release Time should not be used in conjunction with a sabbatical leave or other leaves or released time opportunities that would lengthen time released from University teaching responsibilities unless exceptional circumstances exist.

 - A minimum of five years must elapse between periods during which Humanities Teaching Release Time is taken.